-These reports are being considered by the Regional Delivery and Direction Committee at their meeting on 11 December 2018.
-The RDD agenda including the reports (agenda items 8.3 & 8.4) is available here.
-The intention is to discuss the estimated contaminant load limits for Maketū estuary and lowland drainage network results with TMoK at their Freshwater workshop on the 14 December 2018.
+These reports were considered by the Regional Delivery and Direction Committee at their meeting on 11 December 2018.
+The reports are available here (pages 55 - 114).
+Staff will discuss the estimated contaminant load limits for Maketū estuary and lowland drainage network results with TMoK members at the Freshwater workshop following this meeting.